-We have customers call us every week asking about how to repair or replace the lights on their Christmas 3D graphic yard sculptures.
+Customers call us every week asking about how to repair or replace the lights on their Christmas 3D graphic yard sculptures.

 - If you have the replacement bulbs that came with your yard art, use them to replace any bulbs that might have become unseated during storage.
-Visually check to see if any bulbs have fallen out of your light strings.
+Visually check to see if any bulbs have become even partly unseated.
 While mini lights will stay lit if one bulb burns out, the circuit will be broken if a light has fallen out.

-- Check the fuses in all the plugs of your lights.
-An overload or energy surge may have blown one of them.
-Usually there is a little door in each male plug.
-Slide it back and confirm that the fuses are in tact.
-You can see a little wire running from the top to the bottom of the fuse.
+- For any lights strings that are completely out, check the fuses for each set.
+An overload or energy surge may have blown them.
+Usually, there is a little door in each male plug.
+Slide it back and confirm that the fuses are intact.
+If the fuse is good, a little wire will be running from the top to the bottom of the fuse.
 If one of the little filaments is broken, change out the fuse.
 If that solves your problem, you’re in business.

 - Examine the wiring of your lights.
 If you see wear or exposed copper, remove that set and re-test the remaining sets to see if they are functional.
 Never plug in a set of lights if you see any type of degradation in your light’s electrical wiring.

 - If your yard frame is 1/4 inch in diameter, you can use lights with built in clips.
 You can confirm the size of your frame by either measuring a clip that was used to install the old lights or by measuring the frame.
 An easy way to get an accurate measurement is to snug down an adjustable wrench on to the frame then measure the width of the opening.